 Writing is my passion.
 I have an undying thirst and quest in the field of writing.
 Some eat, drink, or use drugs when stressed; I write.

-When everything is going wrong, life’s journey can feel like things will never produce better.
-It can also appear like you are stepping inside an empty cave at night to be a part of complete darkness.
+When everything is wrong, life’s journey can feel like no matter how hard you try; things will never get better.
+Life can get so hard that it can feel as if you can’t go on.
+Things are bad when it feels like you are stepping inside an empty cave at night in complete darkness.
 Though I have learned more in the dark than I could in the light, no one is immune to terrible things happening.

-But when the path you walk is selected to guide you forward, it brings peace and serenity.
-And as you walk toward the glimmer of enlightenment in the cave, you discover to suffer is optical, and you can step out of the darkness into the light.
+But on days where life seems to have no point, and the path you walk feels like you are going nowhere, your life has been a cycle of a repeat because nothing will change.
+I stopped focusing on the worst-case scenario, and that guides me forward to find peace and serenity.
+A calmness where I can walk toward the glimmer of enlightenment in the cave to discover, suffer is optical, and you can step out of the darkness into the light.

 This marathon called life comes with many trials, twists, and turns to outrun the dark to the light.
 Though, some people will not defeat the darkness to join the light.
 Whether you lose or win is precisely up to you.
 Life dishes up hardships, but suffering is optional; you have two choices.
-You can let the darkness break you, or you can allow the pain to give you strength, to step out of the dark and walk into the light; the decision is all yours.
+You can let the darkness break you, or you can allow the pain to give you strength, to emerge from the dark and walk into the light; the decision is all yours.

-As you attempt to win the race of life, have you been through so much hurt that you wondered, are you running late with little time to spare at the beginning of the competition?
+If you want to win the race of life as you been through so much hurt that you wondered, are you running late with little time to spare at the beginning of the competition?
 Well, I experienced so much pain that I questioned if I would come to the finish line.
 I learned to run life’s marathon; it comes with added challenges, but it is all about patience and endurance — not of the affliction you are enduring.